kuberlogic/kuberlogic/README.md

 ## Installation

-1. Download `kuberlogic-installer` command-line installation tool from the [Releases page](https://github.com/kuberlogic/kuberlogic/releases).
+1. Download `kuberlogic-installer` command-line installation tool for your platform from the [Releases page](https://github.com/kuberlogic/kuberlogic/releases) and add it to PATH.
 2. Prepare the KuberLogic [configuration file](modules/installer/README.md#Configuration).
 3. Run `kuberlogic-installer install all -c <configFile>`
 4. Run `kuberlogic-installer status -c <configFile>`